 Research is another interest of mine.
 I am a member of multiple national committees aimed at constantly improving and advancing the treatment and outcome of gynecologic and breast cancers.
 I am the principal investigator for several national trials evaluating novel, innovative approaches for breast and gynecologic cancer treatment.
 Each year, I am invited to present at many professional meetings, including the Gynecologic Oncology Group (GOG), ASTRO (American Society for Therapeutic Radiology and Oncology), and the Radiation Therapy Oncology Group (RTOG).

 - Resident, Radiation Oncology, Fox Chase Cancer Center, Philadelphia, PA

-- MD, Temple University School of Medicine, Philadelphia, PA, 1994
+- MD, Lewis Katz School of Medicine, Temple University, Philadelphia, PA, 1994

 - American Board of Radiology, Therapeutic Radiology